Notes on tapers vs. fades

 In short:

-There are other ways to distinguish these cuts, but to me, this is the core distinction and what makes a fade in particular immediately recognizable as a fade.
+There are other ways to distinguish these cuts, of course.
+Broadly, tapers feature gentler graduation over a larger area, while fades grade more quickly from the desired length to 0 or skin, creating a distinct line around the head and leaving much of the scalp bare.
+But to me, the differing approach to the hairline is the core distinction and what makes a fade in particular immediately recognizable as a fade.

 Can you illustrate the difference?